IUPAC/Dissociation-Constants/README.md

 * `unique_ID#`: A unique code for each distinct molecule in the dataset, composed of the reference work code plus the entry number of the chemical species in the original reference work.
 * `SMILES`: SMILES string translated from the IUPAC names provided in the original reference work.
 * `InChI`: InChI string derived from the SMILES strings
 * `pka_type`: Type of dissociation constant.
-Examples: pKAH1 = conjugate acid's first dissociation; pKb = basic dissociation constant; The vast majority of entries will be of the form pKAH, pKA, or pKB, but there are some exceptions in the reference works that include parentheses to identify an unusual protonation site or structure, e.g. pK(indole-ring) is pK for protonation on indole ring.
+Examples: pKaH1 = conjugate acid's first dissociation; pKb = basic dissociation constant; The vast majority of entries will be of the form pKaH, pKa, or pKB, but there are some exceptions in the reference works that include parentheses to identify an unusual protonation site or structure, e.g. pK(indole-ring) is pK for protonation on indole ring.
 (This convention may be changed in a later version).
-Many amphoteric molecules species are also present in this dataset, for which severa pK values are reported.
-Unfortunately, the original reference works do not often distinguish which values are acidic and which are basic.
-This distinction can only be automatically made if only two acidities are reported, in which case the lower value is assumed to be basic and the higher as acidic.
-For all entries with more than 2 pK values that are potentially amphoteric, we reported the pKa values with a question mark appended to their pKa type and acidity label to show that the acidity type is not yet determined.
-6,602 entries include this uncertain label.
-Ongoing work is being undertaken to clarify the correct acidity labels.
-We note that this is a conservative overestimate; many of the 6,602 entries are polyprotic rather than amphoteric molecules, and hence their original labels are correct.
+Many amphoteric molecules species are also present in this dataset, for which several pK values are reported.
+The original reference works do not often distinguish which values are acidic and which are basic.
+This distinction can be automatically made if only two acidities are reported, in which case the lower value is assumed to be basic and the higher as acidic.
+For all entries with more than 2 pK values that are potentially amphoteric, we manually examined the chemical structures to determine the labels.
+Out of the original data corpus, 1,275 entries had ambiguous labels we could not manually assign, so we excluded them from the high-confidence dataset.
+Future work may include resolving the labels for that missing set.
 * `pka_value`: the pK value
 * `T`: temperature (deg.
 C)
 * `remarks`: Comments for this specific datapoint.